 A dog is a small monetary investment

 There are some responsibilities involved on your part.
 For starters, there’s an adoption fee that ranges between $50 and $250.
 The cost depends on the area of adoption, administered vaccinations, and whether the dog was spayed or neutered.
 Compared to a breed dog, similar fees are pretty small.
-More so, adoption fees are usually on the lower end due to government subsidies.
+Adoption fees are usually on the lower end due to government subsidies.
 In any case, you’ll have to add the cost of food, toys, leashes, and veterinary visits.
-A study from RushEssay found that the average yearly expense is between $400 and $700.

 - Will you spend time with it, or are you going to pass him from one dog sitter to another?